kuhtooie/Sprint_manager/README.md

 GUI will eventually be the parent GUI for the whole product.
 For now, Administrator() is fully up and operable.
-Just copy paste the whole file and have pandas and tkinter installed.
+Just copy paste the whole file and have pandas, requests and tkinter installed.

 With the math working right
 https://youtu.be/px_FlE8-I0I